-The Deputy Head and Assistant Head will monitor the examination results from the mock results and write to all parents in Yr11 and 13.
+The Deputy Head, Assistant Head and the Head of Section will monitor the examination results from the mock results and write to all parents in Yr11 and 13.
 Parents are invited in as appropriate to discuss progress and concerns along with the Heads of Sections.
 These letters/meetings take place in January/February and are very useful in ensuring parents are fully informed of academic progress and predicted grades.
 It is also an opportunity to encourage and motivate pupils for the final few months of study prior to public examinations.